-Responsibility Action Student Follows the radiology department protocol when doing exams.
-Follows MTC protocol at all times.
-Performs independently under indirect supervision after competency has been met.
-Have staff radiographer assist with all repeats.
-All infectious disease cases must be done under direct supervision.
-Site Coordinator Keeps current list posted of student's competencies.
-Reviews progress of students with staff.
-Assigns students to areas on a rotational basis where staff radiographers are available.
-Instructs students concerning protocol and procedures.
-Works with chief radiographer and staff in implementing the "Standards" and guidelines as set by the JRC.
-Chief Radiographer Advises staff radiographers of supervision procedures to follow.
-Advises staff radiographers to assist with all repeats.
+Responsibility Action Student 1.
+Follows the radiology department protocol when doing exams.
+2. Follows MTC protocol at all times.
+3. Performs independently under indirect supervision after competency has been met.
+4. Have staff radiographer assist with all repeats.
+5. All infectious disease cases must be done under direct supervision.
+Site Coordinator 1.
+Perform repeat images with students in clinic.
+2. Keeps current list posted of student's competencies.
+3. Reviews progress of students with staff.
+4. Assigns students to areas on a rotational basis where staff radiographers are available.
+5. Instructs students concerning protocol and procedures.
+6. Works with chief radiographer and staff in implementing the "Standards" and guidelines as set by the JRCERT.

+Chief Radiographer 1.
+Advises staff radiographers of supervision procedures to follow.

+2. Advises staff radiographers to assist with all repeats.

 Program Director 1.
 Reviews and approves all activities.